 CMA Ontario may, from time to time, engage in a limited form of commercial activity that involves the collection, use or disclosure of your personal information.
-When we do so, we are committed to ensuring that your personal information is collected, used, held and disclosed in a manner that respects your privacy rights.
+CMA Ontario also engages in non-commercial activities under its statutory mandate as a regulatory body that may also involve the collection, use or disclosure of your personal information.
+When we collect your personal information, we are committed to ensuring that your personal information is collected, used, held and disclosed in a manner that respects your privacy rights and in accordance with applicable law.
 Please note that CMA Ontario may change any part of its Privacy Statement at any time.
-Changes will be effective when it is posted on CMA Ontario's website.
+Changes will be effective when posted on CMA Ontario's website.

 What We Do

 We understand that you may be concerned about the privacy of your personal information collected in the course of these commercial activities, and have prepared this Privacy Statement to briefly explain our information handling practices.